GetStream/stream-chat-swift/README.md

 The **StreamChat SDK**  is the official iOS SDK for [Stream Chat](https://getstream.io/chat), a service for building chat and messaging applications.

+---

+## Important ⚠️

+**StreamChat** is a low level client for Stream chat service and is meant to be used when you want to build a fully custom UI.

-Use StreamChat **to build a fully custom UI on top of the Stream Chat services**.
-For the majority of use cases, using our highly composable and customizable [ChatUI Kit](#mac-catalyst) is preferable.
+For the majority of common use cases, using our highly composable and customizable [**StreamChatUI**](#) is preferable.

+---

 ## Main Features